 In down-hole fixed-cutter, rock or hammer drill bit manufacturing and rebuild operations, multiple tool inserts are individually brazed onto a single drill bit.
 These inserts may be polycrystalline diamond compact (PCD) or tungsten carbide insert (TCI).

-Induction heating is a comparatively rapid, efficient method of preheating the drill bit to 600 °C (1100 °F) in preparation for torch brazing of the diamond inserts.
-Let's take a look at the additional benefits of induction preheating include:
+Induction heating is a comparatively rapid, efficient method of preheating drill bits to 600 °C (1100 °F) in preparation for torch brazing of the diamond inserts.
+Let's take a look at the additional benefits of induction preheating:

-- Safety: no preheating with an open flame or a hot furnace, which is safer and also introduces less unnecessary heat into the work environment.
+Safety: no preheating with an open flame or a hot furnace, which is safer and also introduces less unnecessary heat into the work environment.

 Better efficiency: instant on, instant off heating so it's only heating when necessary, there's no open flame or large oven heating.

 Repeatability: you can count on a precise, consistent quality braze every time with induction heating as it's not dependent on operator skill.

 Small footprint: induction systems are modestly sized compared to ovens which frees up valuable factory floor space.